whprocter/RPr-Chakraborty-2021/readme.md

 ## Abstract

 > The original paper is a national scale study of the relationship between COVID-19 incidence and disability characteristics (by demographic) in the United States.
-The paper aims to determine whether COVID-19 incidenc is more significant inn counties with larger proportions of socio-demographically disadvantaged people with disabilities, based on race, ethnicity, poverty status, and biological sex.
+The paper aims to determine whether COVID-19 incidence is more significant inn counties with larger proportions of socio-demographically disadvantaged people with disabilities, based on race, ethnicity, poverty status, and biological sex.

-The replication study authors are:
+## Authors

 - [Joseph Holler](http://www.middlebury.edu/academics/geog/faculty/node/454160)
 - [Drew An-Pham](https://daptx.github.io/)
 - [Peter Kedron](https://sgsup.asu.edu/peter-kedron)